Cell Ranger ATAC2.1 (latest), printed on 11/28/2022

 ATAC: Assay for Transposase Accessible Chromatin.

-Barcode: Each GEM contains a Gel Bead which carries many DNA oligos with the same barcode.
+Barcode: each GEM (Gelbead-in-Emulsion) contains a Gel Bead which carries many DNA oligos with the same barcode.
 Different GEMs have different barcodes.
 See also GEM and GEM Well.

-Cell Barcode: Any barcodes that have been determined by the 'cell-calling' step of the pipeline to be associated with cells cells
+Cell Barcode: any barcodes that have been determined by the 'cell-calling' step of the pipeline to be associated with cells.

-Chromatin: Macromolecular complex formed by DNA, nucleosomes and other proteins that bind DNA (for example transcription factors).
+Chromatin: a macromolecular complex formed by DNA, nucleosomes and other proteins that bind DNA (for example transcription factors).

-Cut-site: Genome location where transposase cuts the DNA and inserts adapters.
+Cut-site: a genome location where transposase cuts the DNA and inserts adapters.

-Enhancer: an enhancer is a short (50–1500 bp) region of DNA that can be bound by transcription factors to increase the likelihood that transcription of a particular gene will occur.
+Enhancer: a short (50–1500 bp) region of DNA that can be bound by transcription factors to increase the likelihood that transcription of a particular gene will occur.

-GEM: Gelbead-in-emulsion.
-A droplet containing some sample volume and barcoded Gel Bead, forming an isolated reaction volume.
+GEM: a Gelbead-in-Emulsion; a droplet containing some sample volume and barcoded Gel Bead, forming an isolated reaction volume.
 When referring to the subset of the sample contained in the droplet, the term 'partition' may also be used.
+See also GEM Well.

-Histone: Protein found in eukaryotic cell nuclei that forms nucleosomes.
+Histone: a protein found in eukaryotic cell nuclei that forms nucleosomes.

-Library: A 10x-barcoded sequencing library prepared from a single sample, corresponding to a single chip channel of a 10x Chromium Controller run.
+Library (or Sequencing library): a 10x-barcoded sequencing library prepared from a single sample, corresponding to a single GEM well of a 10x Genomics Chromium run.